elizabeth-poggie/elizabeth-poggie/_content/notes/15-user-interfaces.md

 - Genshin Impact?
 - Replace all the images with memes?

-## Grouping Phase (5 minutes)
+## Grouping Phase (2 minutes)

-Get into groups of any size of your choosing with a max of 3 people.
+Get into groups of any size of your choosing with a max of 4 people.
 If you prefer to work independently that is also an option.

 - Together you need to develop the one style sheet to rule them all.
 - As a general word of advice: divide and conquer.
-Split different components of the page amongst yourselves to drive home the final design For example, one person tackles the side bar, one does cards, and another does links.
+Split different components of the page amongst yourselves to drive home the final design For example, one person can tackle the side bar, one does cards, and another does links.
 Afterwards, combine all the separate sheets into one final design.
 - This task is impossible to complete without teamwork.
 To put it in perspective, it took me three hours last night just to develop the layout alone.

 ## Planning (5 minutes)

-Brainstorm ideas and plan your projects.
+Brainstorm ideas and divide the tasks.

 ## Implementation Phase (60 - 90 minutes)

-Develop your project in groups.
+Bring your idea to life.
 Any one member of the group that finishes their component first needs to act as support to complete the un finished tasks.

-## Presentation Phase (~10 minutes each)
+## Presentation Phase

-Afterwards we will regroup where a member of each group will need to present their project to the class and communicate the following points:
+In this google doc, attach the following:

+- A screenshot of your final product
+- Your team name
 - Your vision
-- Your inspiration
+- The inspiration
-- WHo will benefit from this solution
+- Who will benefit from the solution

-- ...and how the sheet was built :)
+Our Monday class will begin where I review each of your projects "Simon Cowell" style.
+May the odds be ever in your favour :^)

 ## Evaluation Phase (5 minutes)

-- The project that solves the problem at hand, follows best practices, and has the highest impact will receive a prize.
+- The team that has the most complete design, most creative solution, and has the potential to be used by the largest number of students will receive a prize.
 - Runner up will receive a smaller prize :^)

 # Backup Lecture !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!